canatakan/fairlanche/subnet/README.md

 const avalanche = new Avalanche(...skip(3), 5, ...skip(2), "fuji")
 ```

 5 is used for the Fuji Network, and hrp is set to "fuji" as well.
+Note that the configuration for the node in AWS is a little bit different but it also creates an instance of `Avalanche` in a similar way.

 ### `createSubnet.js` & `genesis.json` File